Skip to main content

 6. Our business-wide due diligence and risk assessment framework

 We operate a business wide risk framework which considers broader business integrity issues.
 We invest funds in a range of industry sectors across multiple jurisdictions.
-Our investments are considered in line with the PPF Responsible Investment Strategy which is part of our wider Sustainability Strategy.
+Our investments are considered in line with the PPF Responsible Investment Strategy which is part of our wider sustainability strategy.
 Fund managers, as direct suppliers, are subject to the modern slavery checks outlined in section 4 above.
 We have ongoing monitoring and due diligence processes in place to mitigate key supplier risks including slavery and human trafficking.

 7. Training

-Commercial Services staff, who are responsible for the central management of all our supplier contracts, undertake yearly Chartered Institute of Procurement and Supply (CIPS) ethical procurement training, covering awareness of human rights and understanding of the risks of modern slavery in supply chains.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking our Commercial Services staff, who are responsible for the central management of all our supplier contracts, undertake yearly Chartered Institute of Procurement and Supply (CIPS) ethical procurement training, covering awareness of human rights and understanding of the risks of modern slavery in supply chains.
+In addition, the Modern Slavery Act 2015 is included in the Compliance and Ethics corporate induction for all new starters.

 8. Our effectiveness in combating slavery and human trafficking